ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_use.md

 fi
 ```

+It should be noted that this is a nuclear option, which is only really appropriate for a
+tutorial like this.
+In general, you can prevent errors due to output files already
+existing by either moving or deleting the contents of the `ve_example/out` folder.
+With
-A fresh example data directory can then be installed.
+leftover example data directories now removed, a fresh example data directory can then
+be installed.

 ```{code-cell} ipython3
 %%bash